sustrik/libdill/structured-concurrency.md

 Parent tries to read the result from the channel at point 4. and gets stuck.
 When the child finishes the computation at point 2. the parent gets unstuck and proceeds to closing the child at point 6.

-#### Parent coroutine gives child coroutine a grace period
+#### Parent coroutine waits for child coroutine - with a grace period

-This is a common scenario in network servers.
-When shutting a server you want it to stop accepting new connections, but at the same time you want to give all the connections currently in-flight (each handled by its own coroutine) a minute to finish whatever it is they are doing.
+Same as above but the parent limit the time it is waiting for the result from the child.
+If result is not received when the deadline hits it will cancel the child.

 The code is exactly the same as in the previous scenario, except that `chrecv` now has a deadline: